aappddeevv/scalajs-reaction/README.md

 ### Redux
 Redux integration requires you to export your component then import it with redux enhanced props.
 Please see the extended documentation for details.

+### Routing
+A simple 100-line router is included based on the reason-react router implementation.
+See the example app for an example of how to use it.

 # Documentation